-In [12], we presented an approach to interface between different event models, which we call event model interfaces (EMIFs).
+In [RE02], we presented an approach to interface between different event models, which we call event model interfaces (EMIFs).
 An EMIF transforms the representation of an event stream from one event model into the abstract parameters of another event model.
 For instance, a periodic event stream with the period T_X can be captured by the burst event model, if we set the burst length to $b_Y = 1$, the outer burst period to $T_Y = T_X$, and the minimum inter-arrival time to $t_Y = T_X$.

 Note that EMIFs do not modify the actual event streams, rather they transform the abstract representation of a single event stream.
 The transformations are uni-directional, and can not be found for all combinations of event models.
 For instance, an event stream with burst cannot be captured by the parameters of a purely periodic event model.
 In this case, we need to adapt the event stream itself.
 This can be done by adding functionality to the system, which we call event adaptation functions (EAF).
 A periodic event stream with jitter can be re-synchronized by means of a buffer with a periodic output issue rate.
 The same applies to the re-synchronization of event streams with burst.
-For detailed information about EMIFs and EAFs and the corresponding formalisms, we refer to [12].
+For detailed information about EMIFs and EAFs and the corresponding formalisms, we refer to [RE02].
 There, we also derive worst-case buffer sizes for the EAFs and additional event delays which result from re-synchronization.

 This interfacing of and transitioning between different event models allows to couple the individual components in a way that enables global analysis of the entire system.
-This can be nicely seen in the example system in Fig. 7.
+This can be nicely seen in the example system in Figure 7.
 Before integration, the event or data flow from P3 to P4 was purely periodic.
 Both components were fine-tuned to a previously negotiated communication timing.
 This way, the timing correctness of the subsystem can be verified.
 The OS scheduling on each of the components was verified using existing real-time analysis techniques.
 This is a typical subsystem design scenario.
-Now-after integration-bus contention might require data to be temporarily buffered before it can be sent over the bus.
+Now -after integration- bus contention might require data to be temporarily buffered before it can be sent over the bus.
 Due to these usually time-variant delays, the events which arrive at P4 are not purely periodic anymore.
+Thus, the initial negotiation is violated, the timing is unknown, and correctness can not be guaranteed.
+In order to allow a safe integration of subsystems with different communication characteristics, we need to solve two problems.